terrongraham/CoLocate/Project Overview.md

 **Event Types:** Generate events with types randomly selected from a predefined list (e.g., coding, stand-up, lunch and learn, etc.).

 **Collaborative vs. Non-Collaborative:** Distinguish between collaborative and non-collaborative events, with collaborative events having other attendees and non-collaborative events typically having no other attendees.
+Events can also be tagged as being open to drop-ins and people interested in learning more.

 ### 2. ML-Based Recommendation Script
 **Intelligent Event Comparison:** Use machine learning to compare and analyze events to provide recommendations.